 If you have not consented to the sex or sexual activity you have had, then you are a victim of a crime and you can report this to the police by calling 101 or in emergency 999.

 You can get support from your local sexual health service or third sector organisation.
-We understand that reporting it to the police can be a scary and frightening thing to do, however, the police in Scotland have specially trained officers who can help.
+You can contact us for details of our relevant services in your area.
 You can also contact Rape Crisis Scotland on 08088 01 03 02 for confidential support and information.
 They have local rape crisis centres across Scotland for ongoing support.
-You can also contact us for details of our relevant services in your area.